Birchwell/birchwell.github.io/_posts/2015-10-15-thunar-custom-action-g-mic-montage.md

 ##Thunar Custom Action - Create Multiple Montages of Images in Folder

 This G'Mic script will go through a folder of many images and output multiple montages in the working folder.
-The script can be modified to customize the number of images to turn into individual montages by changing the "4" in "(expr $c % 4)" to whatever number desired.
+The script can be modified to customize the number of images to turn into individual montages by changing the `4` in `(expr $c % 4)` to whatever number desired.
 NOTE: Will not work on images with spaces in filenames.
 The Custom Actions [here](https://birchwell.github.io/posts/thunar-custom-action-slugify-and-remove-custom-characters/) are good for removing spaces and other characters from filenames.

 * Name: G’Mic Multiple Montages